MAT4IsGay/BloonsTD6-Mod-Helper/README.md

 A powerful and easy to use API for BTD6 modding.
 It was created with the successes and failures of previous APIs in mind so it should be significantly easier to use.

 ## How to use it
 Like other API, download/clone it.
 In your mod's Visual Studio project, a reference to `BloonsTD6 Mod Helper.dll`.
 Then at the top of each file in your project, add `using BloonsTD6_Mod_Helper.Extensions;`.
 Thats it.
 Each file that has this line at the top will have complete access to all of the features added by the API.
 This API is built using extension methods, which means it's created to work along side BTD6's own code.
 So just make your mods like normal and you'll see the new features pop up in Visual Studio Intellisense.
+As a side note, make sure the mod is in your BloonsTD6/Mods folder.
+It needs to be run like a mod

 ## What can this API currently help with
 - Much of the useful BTD6 code is hidden, deeply nested, and located in obscure places.
 The API moves them to `Game.instance` and `InGame.instance` whenever possible to make them significantly easier to access and bring awareness to their existance.